Bank of Canada Museum: New Bank of Canada Museum

 The Bank of Canada Museum consists of many exhibits in 7 zones.
 They are aimed at both children, and adults.
 To view most exhibits and artifacts, visitors are encouraged create a virtual avatar, a fun cartoon character which they customize using touch screens in the lobby.
 Visitors will receive a wristband which will connect to the interactive exhibits and digitized artifact monitors.
-Vistors’ avatars will follow them through the museum, popping up on interactive screens throughout.
+Visitors' avatars will follow them through the museum, popping up on interactive screens throughout.
 An example of an interactive exhibit is the 2% Rocket.
 Visitors sit in a cockpit and fly a ship along a twisting route through space, maintaining their highest speed to hit a target of 2%—that's the Bank's target for an ideal inflation rate.
 Visitors can also create their own "currency", with a design-your-own bank note interactive.

 Part of the Museum's task is to also educate the public on the history of money.
 The display casescontains hundreds of examples of currency.
 Although the collection is focussed on Canadian currency it has bank notes, coins and trade items from around the world and from over thousands of years of history.

 Temporary exhibits are usually presented every few years.
-Previous exhibitions include “A Noteworthy Woman” (2018) about Viola Desmond, the Canadian human rights icon seen on the Vertical Series $10 bill, “Luck and Lore,” (2019) an exhibition about the myths and legends surrounding money and luck and “Money in 10 Questions: Kids Edition,” (2023) a highly interactive exhibition designed to help children become more financially literate.
+Previous exhibitions include "A Noteworthy Woman" (2018) about Viola Desmond, the Canadian human rights icon seen on the Vertical Series $10 bill, "Luck and Lore" (2019), an exhibition about the myths and legends surrounding money and luck and "Money in 10 Questions: Kids Edition" (2023), a highly interactive exhibition designed to help children become more financially literate.

 Another part of the Museum's mandate is education.
-It has created more than 40 lesson plans, activities, video guides, and onsite and virtual school programs.[2]
+It has created more than 40 lesson plans, activities, video guides, and onsite and virtual school programs.
 Its expanding online resources have been created to assist elementary and high school teachers to fulfill their economic curriculum obligations.
 As well, a continually growing collection of over 200 blogs is available on the Museum's website appealing to educators, special interest groups and the general public alike.
 In 2022, the Museum introduced its Award for Excellence in Teaching Economics, a program celebrating outstanding work in financial literacy among Canadian teachers.

 In 2024, the Museum welcomed over 68,000 visitors and reached over 8,400 students through its educational programming.